void-linux/void-docs/src/config/print/index.md

 in the `foomatic-db` and `foomatic-db-nonfree` packages.
 Support for various laser models is provided by the `brother-brlaser` package.

+### Drivers for Epson Inkjet printers

+Install the `epson-inkjet-printer-escpr` package for Epson Inkjet printers.

 ## Configuring a New Printer

 CUPS provides a web interface and command line tools that can be used to